PrincetonUniversity/EDIPIC-2D/README.md

 # EDIPIC-2D

+**Main developer**: Dmytro Sydorenko, University of Alberta

 This repository contains the 2D version of EDIPIC, a particle-in-cell code developed for low temperature plasma applications.

-Main developer: Dmytro Sydorenko, University of Alberta

 The 1D version of EDIPIC is available at [https://github.com/PrincetonUniversity/EDIPIC](https://github.com/PrincetonUniversity/EDIPIC)